Get Featured in Media

 Several people ride scooters and bicycles on a city street, some waiting at a crossing while one cyclist rides along a separated lane under overhead lighting—capturing the lively energy of exploring where to stay in shanghai. -copyright-moving-jack.
 Com

 Stay here if you want the “I’m in the Future” experience.
 It’s also super practical if you’re flying in and out of Pudong Airport a lot.
-When people ask where to stay in Shanghai for tourists seeking a full modern Chinese experience, Pudong is a good choice.
+When people ask about great areas in Shanghai for tourists seeking a full modern Chinese experience, Pudong is the best choice.

-The buildings you see here below are on the ‘Pudong side’ of Shanghai.
+The buildings you see below are on the ‘Pudong side’ of Shanghai.

 Crowd of people and vehicles in front of the oriental pearl tower and modern skyscrapers in shanghai under a cloudy sky—a vibrant scene for anyone exploring where to stay in shanghai. -copyright-moving-jack.
 Com